blahcat/blahcat.github.io/content/2016-06-13-armpwn-challenge.md

 This gives us a perfect way to leak the canary:

- * try to bruteforce byte 0 of the canary, and then send another valid (dummy) HTTP request.
+ * try to brute-force byte 0 of the canary, and then send another valid (dummy) HTTP request.
  * if the byte tested is incorrect (i.e. different from the canary), the process will die, closing the socket, that we can detect on our end by an